Exit relay operators should understand the potential risks associated with running an exit relay.

 In many countries operating as a corporation instead of as an individual can also get you certain legal protections.

-The next steps are figuring out hardware, transit, and server hosting.
+The next steps are figuring out hardware, traffic, and server hosting.

 Depending on your location and connections within the technical community of the area, the last one may be the hardest step.